ARTICLE I – NAME

 A “special election” will be held within 90 days of the vacancy.

 Section 1.
 Duties of the Chairperson

-The Chairperson shall preside at all meeting of AAFSO, sign disbursements, make appointments, create ad hoc committees as needed, serve as an ex-officio member on all committees, represent the organization at external functions and perform other duties as empowered by the membership.
+The Chairperson shall preside at all meetings of AAFSO, sign disbursements, make appointments, create ad hoc committees as needed, serve as an ex-officio member on all committees, represent the organization at external functions, and perform other duties as empowered by the membership.

-The Recording Secretary shall record the minutes of each meeting, maintain the membership listserv and record the treasurer’s report.
+The Executive Secretary shall record the minutes of each meeting, maintain the membership listserv and record the treasurer’s report.
 All minutes and reports will be accessible at each meeting.

-The Treasurer will receive, record and disburse all monies for AAFSO, obtain all required signatures for the disbursements and maintain all receipts of purchases.
-The Treasurer shall report at meetings as directed by the Chairperson, however, the Treasurer must report at least twice per semester.
+The Treasurer will receive, record, and disburse all monies for AAFSO, obtain all required signatures for the disbursements and maintain all receipts of purchases.
+The Treasurer will prepare an annual budget as requested by the Chairperson to report funding and expenses for AAFSO.
+The Treasurer shall report at meetings as directed by the Chairperson, however, the Treasurer must present a financial report at least twice per semester.

 ARTICLE VI – REMOVAL OF OFFICERS

 During an elected term, officers may be removed if they no longer meet membership requirements as outlined in Article III; or do not fulfill their duties as an officer, which include, but are not limited to, excessive consecutive unexcused absences for AAFSO general meetings and/or committee meetings or unexcused absences of more than 50% of the general meetings; or are recommended for removal by any constituent.